Skip to Content Skip to Navigation

 Delaware Coach replaced the trackless trolleys in 1958, continuing to operate its bus system for another decade.
 There were several other privately owned services, including the Short Line, that served Rehoboth Beach seasonally, Oxford, Kennett Square and West Chester, but those operations ceased during the early 1960's.

 In 1969, the Delaware General Assembly created the Delaware Administration for Regional Transit, DART, to assume bus operations provided by the former Delaware Coach Company.
 Initially, the service operated under the Greater Wilmington Transportation Authority, but the governing agency was replaced in 1971 by the Delaware Department of Transportation.
+In 1974, the Delaware Administration for Specialized Transit (DAST) later to become DART Paratransit, became the first independent provider of specialized transportation services in the U.S.

 Other transit services functioned under the Delaware Transit Authority, including Central Delaware Transit (CDT) in Dover, and Resort Transit in the beach area, both began bus operations in 1990.